 Even when a couple are about to get married, there is only one aspect to life which is inevitable and that is death.

-Where one half of the couple dies long before the other, this can spell something of a financial catastrophe, particularly when death is premature and the couple already have young children.
+Where one half of the couple dies long before the other, this can spell something of a financial hardship, especially when the partner that passes is the main breadwinner, and the couple already have young children.

 One spouse left alone to bring up the kids can be very trying indeed, even in the modern world where government support programs abound in western society.